 The Committee's decision must receive authorization from various departments, including that of the Provost.
-A letter notifying the student of the committee's decision will be mailed within ten (10) business days of the receipt of any such authorizations required.
+An email notification, to the students' BAC email, will be sent within (5) business days of the receipt of any such authorizations required.

 Decisions of the Appeals Committee are FINAL, unless the student can provide new and compelling evidence following the meeting.
 Should new information come to light, a student is permitted to submit this information to the Committee.
 A new letter from the student restating the original appeal is not considered new information.
 The student may not contact individual committee members if s/he is dissatisfied with the decision.
 Please contact the Chair of the Appeals Committee for further information.